ryanburnette/grunt-shopify-theme/README.md

 #### Templates
 + Any .liquid file
++ Remember to locate your customers folder files outside this folder or they will not be compiled into the correct location

+#### Templates/Customers
++ Any liquid file

 ## Complementary Tasks/apps
 There are several options for handling the deployment of your theme.
 Any other grunt task or app which can watch a directory and upload changes will be a great compliment to this task.